xmtp/xmtp-dot-org/docs/integrations/usubscribe.md

 # Subscribe Button

-The `USubscribe` widget is allows users to subscribe to the Dapp through XMTP.
-Has callbacks for managing subscriers lists.
+The `USubscribe` widget allows users to subscribe to a Dapp through XMTP.
+Has callbacks for managing subscribers lists.

 <div className="widget-container">
 <USubscribe